Julian Peedle-Calloo

 Julian Peedle-Calloo (born 1977) is a British actor, writer, director and television presenter, he has been deaf since birth, and is a presenter of the BBC deaf magazine programme See Hear.

 Personal life

-Julian Peedle-Calloo was born in Oxfordshire, England, in 1977, and has been Deaf since birth.
+Julian Peedle-Calloo was born in Oxfordshire, England, in 1977, and has been deaf since birth.
 He regards himself as being part of a linguistic minority, rather than identifying his deafness as a disability; British Sign Language is his first language, and English (written and spoken) is his second language.
 He can hear a little with a hearing aid, but rarely uses one.
 He graduated from the University of Wolverhampton with a 2:1 degree in electronic media in October 2000.

 Career

 Peedle-Calloo wrote and directed the 30-minute drama film Battle Lines (2014), about deaf people during the First World War, for online channel BSLZone.
 His other short films include 5 Needles (2011) and Confession (2012).

 He is a presenter on deaf magazine programme See Hear.

 As an actor, he has appeared in episodes of New Tricks and Holby City in 2012 and 2015 respectively.

+In 2024, he was cast in BBC One series Reunion.